-Born in 1926, he was active in the Natal Indian Congress from the mid-1940s onward.
-In the early 1950s he served as treasure of the NIC, and in 1955 he was elected its vice-president.
+Kesval “Kay” Moonsamy was born on 5 July 1926.
+He was active in the Natal Indian Congress (NIC) from the mid-1940s onward.
+In the early 1950s he served as treasurer of the NIC, and in 1955 he was elected its vice-president.

-In the 1960s he fled South Africa and later worked in Zambia with the South African Congress of Trade Unions and the African National Congress.
+In the 1960s he was forced into exile and worked in Zambia with the South African Congress of Trade Unions (SACTU) and the African National Congress (ANC).

 In the early 1980s he served as the Treasurer General of the South African Congress of Trade Unions (SACTU), and in 1989 was elected as the last president of SACTU.

 in 2015 the South African Government conferred The Order of Luthuli in Bronze for Moonsamy's outstanding contribution to the fight for democracy and freedom in South Africa.
 As a trade unionist during the apartheid era, he was among the leading people who actively fought against the apartheid system.